Personalize your DealNews Experience

 In 2015 and 2016, Prime Day lasted a single day.
 However, in 2017 Amazon started Prime Day at 9 pm ET on July 10.
 It ran until 3 am ET on July 12.
 In 2018, Amazon Prime Day began at 3 pm ET on July 16 and ran through 2:59 am ET on July 18.

 These offers last for a set amount of time, or until stock runs out — whichever comes first.
-Lightning Deals will launch every few minutes for the duration of Prime Day.
+Lightning Deals will launch frequently for the duration of Prime Day.

 With so many deals to wade through, it can be difficult to find the items you want.
 But there's one way to simplify the process.
 Download the Amazon app and take a look through upcoming deals in the categories you're interested in.